SarahRogue/travelling-intersections/README.md

 # study-abroad

 ## Purpose:
-The purpose of this resource is to provide open source information for studying abroad.
+This resource provides open information for studying abroad.

 ## Code of Conduct:

 ## License